Introduction

 The Oxford Dictionary's first record of the word workhouse dates back to 1652 in Exeter — 'The said house to bee converted for a workhouse for the poore of this cittye and also a house of correction for the vagrant and disorderly people within this cittye.'
 However, workhouses were around even before that — in 1631 the Mayor of Abingdon reported that "wee haue erected wthn our borough a workehouse to sett poore people to worke"

-State-provided poor relief is often dated from the end of Queen Elizabeth's reign in 1601 when the passing of an Act for the Relief of the Poor made parishes legally responsible for looking after their own poor.
-This was funded by the collection of a poor-rate tax from local property owners (a tax that survives in the present-day "council tax").
-The 1601 Act made no mention of workhouses although it provided that materials should be bought to provide work for the unemployed able-bodied — with the threat of prison for those who refused.
+Support for the poor from the public purse is often dated from the end of Queen Elizabeth's reign in 1601 when the passing of an Act for the Relief of the Poor made parishes legally responsible for looking after their own poor inhabitants.
+This was funded by the collection of the poor rates — a tax on local property owners that eventually evolved into "the rates", now the present-day "council tax".
+The 1601 Act made no mention of workhouses although it provided that materials should be bought to provide work for the unemployed able-bodied relief claimants, with the threat of prison for those who refused.
 It also proposed the erection of housing for the "impotent poor" — the elderly, chronic sick, etc.

-Parish poor relief was dispensed mostly through "out-relief" — grants of money, clothing, food, or fuel, to those living in their own homes.
-However, the workhouse gradually began to evolve in the seventeenth century as an alternative form of "indoor relief", both to save the parish money, and also as a deterrent to the able-bodied who were required to work, usually without pay, in return for their board and lodging.
+Parish poor relief was dispensed mostly through "out-relief" — handouts of money, clothing, food, or fuel, to those living in their own homes.
+This could include regular pension-style payments to the elderly.
+However, the workhouse gradually began to evolve in the seventeenth century as the alternative option of "indoor relief", both to save the parish money, and also as a deterrent to the able-bodied who could be required to work, usually without pay, in return for their board and lodging.
 The passing of the Workhouse Test Act in 1723, gave parishes the option of denying out-relief and offering claimants only the workhouse.

 Parish workhouse buildings were often just ordinary local houses, rented for the purpose.
 Sometimes a workhouse was purpose-built, like this one erected in 1729 for the parishes of Box and Ditteridge in Wiltshire.